jrm874/1st_quantized_fermions/README.md

 The script run_hubbard.py is an example of the optimization of the hidden fermion determinant state where the hidden sub-matrix is parametrized by multilayer perceptrons.
-The physical system is a 4X4 square Hubbard model at quarter occupation with onsite repulsion U = 10.
+The physical system is a 4X4 square Hubbard model at quarter occupation with onsite repulsion U =10.
+The system size, number of fermions and value of U can be changed by changing the value of the variables L, N_up and N_down and U respectively.
 To run just use:

 ```python3 run_hubbard.py```